Mahsa Amini protests: 2022 FIFA World Cup

 Iran's national team had been put under high pressure to support the protesters and had been criticised for not doing enough.
 Some fans accused the team of siding with the government's crackdown against protesters.
 The team's coach, Carlos Queiroz, had been angered over what the players had been experiencing behind the scenes, saying they even have received threats.
 He asked to "let the kids play the game", and told the Iranian fans after the England game to "stay at home" if they can't support the team.

 In the following match against Wales, the Iranian players were filmed singing the national anthem, amidst the boos and whistles from the Iranian supporters.
-Some protesters had their pre-revolutionary Lion and Sun flags and Women, Life, Freedom banners snatched from them by pro-government fans and stadium security at the Ahmad bin Ali Stadium.
+Some protesters had their pre-revolutionary Lion and Sun flags and Woman, Life, Freedom banners snatched from them by pro-government fans and stadium security at the Ahmad bin Ali Stadium.
 Protesters were harassed by government supporters with some protesters being detained by Qatari police, while stadium security confirmed they were given orders to confiscate anything but the flag of the Islamic Republic of Iran.
 Documents obtained by Iran International showed Iran was coordinating secret efforts with Qatar to control who attends the World Cup and restrict any signs of dissent.

 Prior to Iran's final group stage match against the United States, Iran's state-run media called for the U.S. team to be expelled from the tournament after the U.S. Soccer Federation removed the Islamic Republic emblem from Iran's flag in a social media post.
 The U.S. Federation confirmed it had done so to show support for Iranian protesters before deleting the post.